seflless/skewed/README.md

    ```

 #### Dev
-To serv up the workbench web-page and rebuild on code changes run the following.
+To serve up the workbench web-page and rebuild on code changes run the following.
 ```
 pnpm dev
 # Open the workbench page at http://localhost:3000/